lushangjun1998/BatteryLLM/readme.md

-## A Question-Answering System Based on LLM RAG Technology
+## A Battery LLM System Based on RAG Technology

 ----------------------------------
 ### 1. Overview Architecture